 Adding a small inductor in series with the output of a power amplifier may sometimes be necessary to ensure stability of the overall feedback loop with a range of capacitive loads.
 The inductor plus capacitor load then form a series resonant LC circuit which can have a very small total series impedance at the resonant frequency.
 To reduce this effect a damping resistor is usually added in parallel with the inductor.

-In the next diagram the open-loop output impedance is shown as an external 2 ohm resistor, this being a typical value for a lateral mosfet output stage at quiescent current 100mA as used in my MJR-6 design.
+In the next diagram the open-loop output impedance is shown as an external 2 ohm resistor, this being a typical value for a lateral mosfet output stage at quiescent current 100mA as used in my MJR7 design.
 This impedance is not a fixed value, it will fall in value as the output current increases because of the increase in mosfet gm at higher drain currents.
 The overall feedback is taken from a point before the inductor.

 Vo is the open-circuit output voltage, and Vf is the output voltage with load connected.
 Suppose Vo is 10V, then Vf is reduced by the load impedance.
 For the next diagram Vf is shown as a function of frequency.
 For this example the load capacitor is 2uF and the inductor is 0.4uH.
 Vf is plotted for two different values of damping resistor Rp, these being 8 ohms and 0.33 ohms.

 At very high frequencies the total load is close to the value of the damping resistor.
 An 8 ohm value is sometimes used in order to maintain the nominal 8 ohm speaker load impedance up to high frequencies with capacitive loads, while the usual RC Zobel network with 8 ohms in series with something around 0.1uF maintains the 8 ohm load impedance for inductive loads.
 Unfortunately an 8 ohm damping resistor is far too high for critical damping with a 2uF load, and it can be seen from the green trace that there is a notch in the output voltage around 180kHz.
-Reducing the damping resistor to about 0.33 ohms is just about sufficient to avoid a gain notch, as in the red trace, but this reduces the output voltage by a factor of 7 at high frequencies.
+Reducing the damping resistor to about 0.33 ohms is just about sufficient to avoid a gain notch, as in the red trace, and this also reduces the output voltage by a factor of 7 at high frequencies.
 Keeping the 0.33 ohm resistor but increasing the load above 2uF will again result in a notch in the gain, while reducing it below 2uF gives an over-damped result with no notch.

 The phase shifts associated with the load effect are shown next, and it can be seen that both add a phase lag around 100kHz, the underdamped version being worse in this respect by almost 20 degrees.